($1,314) Cost of Moving From Virginia to Nebraska

 How much does it cost to move from Virginia to Nebraska?

-The table below lays out average cost ranges when moving from Virginia to Nebraska for different moving services depending on the size of your home.
+The table below lays out average cost ranges to move from Virginia to Nebraska for different moving services depending on the size of your home.

 Move size Moving company Moving container Rental truck

-*These price ranges are a rough estimate based on 1,387 miles and historical averages.
-The actual size of your move, additional services required, truck parking access, market conditions, and availability can greatly affect the final cost of your move.
+*These price ranges are a rough estimate based on 1,386 miles and historical averages.
+The actual size of your move, additional services required, truck parking access, market conditions, and availability can greatly affect your final costs.

 There are many factors that influence Virginia moving costs.
 The cost to move from Virginia to Nebraska will depend on these factors: